 Graduate Admissions Calendar

-Applicants must submit all required materials by the appropriate priority date for their intended semester of admission; however, because we process applications as they arrive, applicants—especially those hoping for funding as PhD students—are encouraged to submit their materials as early as possible.
+Applications are accepted after the published priority date for each term, but for guaranteed consideration please submit the application and other required materials by the priority date.
+Because we process applications as they arrive, applicants—especially those hoping for funding as PhD students—are encouraged to submit their materials as early as possible.
 Applications will not be reviewed until all required materials have been received.

 Admissions: General Overview